Pugavkomm/-test-multy_cognitive_tasks/README.md

 ## Installation

 ### Installation from source code
+> :warning: **Today, you need to install norse from my branch in order to support lif_adex_refrac.
+In the near future, I hope that I will complete the tests and it will be accepted into the main branch of the library.**
 1. `git clone https://github.com/Pugavkomm/cgtasknet.git`
 2. You shold install [pytorch](https://pytorch.org/get-started/locally/) (stable version)
 3. `python setup.py install`